FWink/android-stunnel-lib/README.md

 # Limitations

 Currently only a small handfull of Stunnel options is implemented.
 You can manually use other options by calling `ServiceBuilder#setOption(String, String)`.
 Full list of Stunnel options: https://www.stunnel.org/static/stunnel.html

+As there are only Android ARM binaries provided via https://www.stunnel.org/downloads.html, it is currently not possible to run this on x86 devices or emulators.
+To test this library in an emulator please use an arm64-v8a or armeabi-v7a system image.